colbyford/orthanc-on-azure/README.md

 The Docker image will be built with environment variables and will need to be pushed to the Azure Container Registry.

 First, you must modify the `orthanc.json` file in this repository with the credentials and keys from your Azure services that were just deployed.
-You can also add users to Orthanc in the `RegisteredUsers` section of the file.
+You can also add users to Orthanc in the `RegisteredUsers` section of the JSON file.

 ### Build Dockerfile